 Cryovac is a registered trademark for a thick plastic in which meat is sealed with the air removed by a vacuum pump.
 The word Cryovac is also used for the thermoplastic resin wrapping film which can be heat-shrunk onto foods.

-Additional sources of MSG include infant formula, kosher food, enteral feeding products (tube feeding products), dietary supplements, pharmaceuticals, protein drinks often recommended for seniors, protein bars and protein powders, vaccines, personal care products, protein powders sold in health food stores, food that is labeled “organic,” wine, food with labels that say "No Added MSG," "No MSG Added," or "No MSG," food that is falsely advertised as containing no MSG, and food whose manufacturers claim, in response to questions, that their products contain no MSG.
+Additional sources of free glutamate include infant formula, kosher food, enteral feeding products (tube feeding products), dietary supplements, pharmaceuticals, protein drinks often recommended for seniors, protein bars and protein powders, vaccines, personal care products, protein powders sold in health food stores, food that is labeled “organic,” wine, food with labels that say "No Added MSG," "No MSG Added," or "No MSG," food that is falsely advertised as containing no MSG, and food whose manufacturers claim, in response to questions, that their products contain no MSG.

-MSG can be hidden by restaurateurs who claim that the food they serve contains no MSG.
+Free glutamate can be hidden by restaurateurs who claim that the food they serve contains no MSG.

 About “organic” products…

 Where MSG is concerned, "organic" doesn't mean "safe."

 Ingredients like organic autolyzed yeast and organic natural flavoring have just as much free glutamate in them as those not called "organic."
 Following are 2 products labeled "organic" that were brought to our attention as containing processed free glutamic acid.
 There are others.

 Product: Morga Vegetable Bouillon

 Product: Simply Organic Macaroni & Cheese Dinner